andrewdimmer/csi-3370-software-project-config-test/docs/practice/README.md

 ## For Team SCRUM Masters

 Team leads will create a sprint item for their team.
-The user story will be "Complete GitHub Practice", and they will have an item called "Complete my GitHub Practice" assigned out to each team member.
+The user story will be "[TEAM_NAME] Complete GitHub Practice", and they will have an item called "Complete my GitHub Practice" assigned out to each team member.
 Be sure to use the appropriate labels, projects, milestones, and assignees!

 ## For each person

 ### Open an issue

 Each team member will open up a bug for their programming pair partner.
-The bug title will be "@[GitHub Username] Practice Using GitHub.
+The bug title will be "[TEAM_NAME] @GitHubUsername Practice Using GitHub".
 Make sure to add the appropriate labels, projects, milestones, and assignee!

 ### Add some code